redhat-openstack/website/source/documentation/securing-services-foreman.html.md

 #### On the IPA master

-The controller node has permission to request a certificiate for its public interface but not permission to revoke or replace it so you'll need to do that in advance:
+The controller node has permission to request a certificate for its public interface but not permission to revoke or replace it so you'll need to do that in advance:

       # ipa service-show horizon/hostname.public.example.com